 As with all Municipal Jails, persons arrested and charged with more serious offenses will be booked, arraigned and housed until such time as they bond out or are transferred to the county sheriff’s department.
 This usually occurs within 72 hours.
 Subjects sitting out The Colony traffic fines are sometimes housed for two weeks or more at the discretion of the Municipal Court Judge.

 The Colony Police Department detention officers receive the same basic detention officer training that a detention officer at a county facility would receive.
-In addition, some will also receive training in conducting Intoxilyzer testing of intoxicated individuals who have been arrested for Driving While Intoxicated.
 Having a trained and sufficient detention staff ensures the safety of persons being held and minimizes a police officer’s down time during the processing of arrest ultimately increasing their ability to be ready to respond to additional demands for service.

 The detention facility does allow prisoner visitation daily from 2 p.m. to 4 p.m.
 A photo identification must be presented at the time that a visit is requested.